vedph/cadmus-doc/migration/graph/graph-studio.md

 # Graph Studio

 - 🛠️ [source code](https://github.com/vedph/cadmus-graph-studio-app-v2)
-- 💼 [online tool](https://cadmus-graph-studio.fusi-soft.com/): ⚠️ this link still point to the older version of the app.
-As soon as the new version is out, it will replace the old one at the same URL.
+- 💼 [online tool](https://cadmus-graph-studio.fusi-soft.com/) ⚠️ This is a preview of the new app, which was being rebuilt for Angular 20+ and a newer set of libraries.
+Currently it's mostly used for testing mappings, as its editing functions have not yet been tested.

 Cadmus Graph Studio is an essential tool designed to ease the creation of [graph mappings](mappings).
 This minimalist tool is almost server-less, except for the fact that an API backend is provided to test [JMES Path expressions](https://jmespath.org) and mappings.